How To Make Yourself Throw Up Easily When You Are Sick

 Understanding why you are or feel like vomiting can help you decide whether to try and make yourself throw up or see a doctor.
 It is important to understand the cause so you can get the right treatment.

-- Viral Infections: Gastroenteritis, often caused by viruses such as norovirus, can cause vomiting and diarrhea (5).
+- Viral Infections: Gastroenteritis, often called stomach flu, is an infection or irritation of the stomach and intestines.
+Although it’s not related to the flu virus, it is caused by viruses, such as norovirus, and can cause vomiting and diarrhea (5).

 - Food Poisoning: Consuming contaminated or spoiled food can upset your stomach and cause vomiting (6).